owocki/adblock-to-bitcoin/wordpress-plugin/README.md

 # How

 1. Install/Activate the plugin.
-1. In your WP Admin, navigate to _Settings > adblock-to-bitcoin _.
+1. In your WP Admin, navigate to _Settings > Block Ads to Bitcoin _.
 1. Update your bitcoin address, and any other settings you may care to modify (copy, suggested donation amount, etc).
     1. Don't have a bitcoin address?
 Create an account with coinbase, <a href="https://support.coinbase.com/customer/portal/articles/1027432-where-is-my-wallet-address-">and get one here</a>.
 1. Add code to your templates whereever you'd like the plugin to display a bitcoin solicitation: